Khalilah Sabra

+Sabra converted to Islam in the age of 15.

+Early life and education

 Born in U.S territory in Micronesia, in the Western Pacific, to a military family, Sabra began her working life as a high school student as a political intern after her participation was urged by one of her closest childhood friends, Lynn Dymally, the daughter of State Senator Mervyn Dymally, who became her mentor, as he ascended to the Office of the Lieutenant Governor and United States Congressman.
-Sabra grew up in Westwood, a district in western Los Angeles, California.
-She attended Saint Bernadette Catholic School, a private Roman Catholic elementary school in New Haven, Connecticut, and later attended Hamilton High School, a public high school in Los Angeles.
 Sabra studied criminal justice at California State University earning a graduate degree.
 Her postgraduate work in Paralegal Studies was completed at UCLA.

-Following a fellowship at The Gustavus Myers Center for the Study of Bigotry and Human Rights, Sabra commitment embraced an ethical framework and proposes that an entity, be it an association or individual, has an obligation to act for the benefit of society at large social developed programs coherent path: from stance on social issues, to active collaboration with organizations committed to solidarity.
-Importance has always been given to the commitment of individuals around the world as the primary mechanism for motivating society as a whole commitment which extend our understanding of the root causes of bigotry and the range of options, we as humans have in constructing alternative ways to share power.
-Her political perspectives including social democracy and progressivism that allow for inclusion for the underrepresented.